 The program also includes strategies to be proactive in the internship search.
 These include knowing what you want to do, identifying and researching employers, informational interviewing, and networking.

-There are five primary services that CCS offers for WTAMU students and alumni: Career Counseling, Personal Counseling, Internships and Full and Part time employment assistance.
-The program’s goal is to increase awareness of and utilization of CCS services.
+There are four primary services that CS offers for WTAMU students and alumni: Career Counseling, Internships and Full and Part time employment assistance.
+The program’s goal is to increase awareness of and utilization of CS services.